mui/material-ui/docs/src/pages/components/transitions/transitions.md

 <p class="description">Transitions help to make a UI expressive and easy to use.</p>

-Material-UI provides transitions that can be used to introduce some basic [motion](https://material.io/design/motion/) to your applications.
+MUI provides transitions that can be used to introduce some basic [motion](https://material.io/design/motion/) to your applications.

 {{"component": "modules/components/ComponentLinkHeader.js", "design": false}}